minibolt-guide/minibolt/guide/lightning/lightning-client.md

 * **Write these 24 words down manually on a piece of paper and store it in a safe place.**

 You can use a simple piece of paper, write them on the custom themed [Shiftcrypto backup card](https://shiftcrypto.ch/backupcard/backupcard_print.pdf){:target="_blank"}, or even [stamp the seed words into metal](../bonus/bitcoin/safu-ninja.md).

-This piece of paper is all an attacker needs to completely empty your on-chain wallet!
+🚨 This piece of paper is all an attacker needs to completely empty your on-chain wallet!
-Do not store it on a computer.
+🚫 Do not store it on a computer.
-Do not take a picture with your mobile phone.
+🚫 Do not take a picture with your mobile phone.
-**This information should never be stored anywhere in digital form.**
+🚫 **This information should never be stored anywhere in digital form.**

 The current state of your channels, however, cannot be recreated from this seed.
 For this, the Static Channel Backup stored at `/data/lnd/data/chain/bitcoin/mainnet/channel.backup` is updated for each channel opening and closing.
+Exist a dedicate [guide](../lightning/channel-backup.md) to automatic backup this.

 🚨 This information must be kept secret at all times.

-### Allow user "admin" to work with LND
+### **Allow user "admin" to work with LND**

 We interact with LND using the application `lncli`.
 At the moment, only the user "lnd" has the necessary access privileges.